 What exactly is DRaaS?

-As we touched upon above, Disaster Recovery as a Service (DRaaS) is a third-party service model that replicates data and applications on an on-premises or cloud-hosting platform that can then be recovered and restored following an emergency.
-This takes the form of a disaster recovery plan tailored to provide you with peace of mind, and limited downtime in the face of… you guessed it: disaster.
+Disaster Recovery as a Service is a third-party service model that replicates data and applications on an on-premises or cloud-hosting platform that can then be recovered and restored following an emergency.
+This takes the form of a disaster recovery plan tailored to provide you with peace of mind and limited downtime in the face of… you guessed it: a disaster.

-Typically negotiated using a service level agreement and offered on a pay-as-you-go basis, this disaster-based operating system provides professional services for even small companies with limited in-house IT capabilities.
-Effectively, third-party companies achieve this DR environment by replicating production processes onto a secondary, recovery infrastructure in either a public/private cloud or data centre depending on your preference.
+Typically negotiated using a service level agreement and offered on a pay-as-you-go basis, disaster-based operating systems provide professional services for companies of all sizes, including small businesses with limited in-house IT capabilities.
+Third-party companies achieve this disaster recovery (DR) environment by replicating production processes on a secondary recovery infrastructure in either a public/private cloud or data centre.

 Do businesses really need DRaaS?

 If you’re seriously considering DRaaS, it’s important to play devil’s advocate to guarantee that you make the right choice.
-As such, it makes sense to ask whether your business really need DRaaS.
-Wouldn’t an in-house, traditional DR plan be enough to see you through?
+Ask yourself whether your business needs DRaaS.
+Wouldn’t an in-house, traditional DR solution be enough to see you through?

-- Rapid recovery: By agreeing on a rapid recovery time objective (RTO) before signing a service user agreement, you guarantee your business will always be backed up and running in a limited period, even if disaster strikes when you’re all out of the office.
-This makes for increased professionalism and, more importantly, can keep customers altogether unaware of issues as they happen.
+- Rapid recovery: By agreeing on a rapid recovery time objective (RTO) before signing a service user agreement, you guarantee your business will always be backed up and running in a limited period, even when disaster strikes.
+This increases professionalism and helps keep customers unaware of issues as they happen.

-- Cost-saving: Set payments for this service will depend on your unique agreement, but DRaaS can save you money compared with attempting to create an in-house recovery infrastructure.
+- Cost-effective: Set payments for this service will depend on your unique agreement, but DRaaS solutions can save you money compared with attempting to create an in-house recovery infrastructure.
 Most notably, turning to an outside service saves you ongoing IT employee costs.
-The use of off-site storage can also lead to significant savings in software and storage needs.
-Given that IT downtime itself can also cost a company as much as £10,000-£1 million an hour, the ability to get back up and running sooner can also keep your profits on safe ground.
+The use of off-site storage can also lead to significant savings in software and storage.
+Given that IT downtime itself can also cost a company as much as £10,000-£1 million an hour, the ability to get back up and running sooner can also safeguard your profits.

-- Scalability: Off-site DRaaS also works wonders for business scalability and growth.
-This is opposed to DIY disaster recovery, which often becomes altogether inappropriate when your business needs expand.
-Instead, you’ll be able to continually review your DRaaS and make easy changes depending on your needs.
+- Scalability: Off-site DRaaS also works wonders for business scalability and growth compared to DIY disaster recovery, which often becomes unfeasible when your business expands.
+Instead, you’ll be able to continually review your DRaaS and make changes depending on your needs.

-- Increased security: In-house DR efforts such as backups and internet storage leave data at significant risk from outside breaches.
-That’s got to be bad news in an age where data protection is a more pressing priority than ever.
-Luckily, DRaaS also offers a more secure infrastructure backup, especially if you seek service providers who provide encrypted data storage that you can rely on.
+- Increased security: In-house DR can leave data at significant risk from outside breaches, which is bad news in an age where data protection is increasingly important.
+Fortunately, DRaaS also offers a more secure infrastructure backup, especially if you seek service providers who provide encrypted data storage that you can rely on.

 - Dependency on a service provider: Many companies cite a dependence on a third-party provider as the main drawback where DRaaS is concerned.
-Given how crucial a DR plan remains to modern operations, many simply feel safer taking care of recovery point objectives (RPOs) and timelines themselves.
-Ultimately, you’ll be at the mercy of another company during the disaster process.
-If they experience issues or delays, you won’t be able to do anything, and will still feel the sting.
+Given how crucial a DR plan remains to modern operations, many feel safer taking care of recovery point objectives (RPOs) and timelines themselves.

 Is DRaaS right for my business?

 Even with the pros and cons of disaster recovery, coupled with the alternatives outlined above, the decision to implement DRaaS comes down to your business requirements.
-Perhaps the main thing to note here is that, as a fully scalable option, DRaaS can be tailored to any company.
-If the benefits already mentioned are appealing to you, then, the chances are that this is probably the right decision.
+It’s crucial to remember that, as a fully scalable option, DRaaS can be tailored to any company.
+If the benefits already mentioned are appealing to you, then the chances are that this is the right solution.

-Companies with limited IT experience will find the peace of mind offered by a reliable DRaaS especially reassuring as this service provides both a technical DR plan and an IT maintenance service of sorts.
-While some small businesses may find this an expensive option when starting, it’s possible to overcome even that setback with a cost model suited to company needs.
+Companies with limited IT experience can find the peace of mind offered by a reliable DRaaS especially reassuring, as this service provides both a technical DR plan and an IT maintenance service.
+While some small businesses may find this an expensive option, it’s possible to overcome even that setback with a cost model suited to your needs.

-The real answer here is to simply opt for a provider who’s right for your business, and the rest will follow.
-While the service brings undeniable benefits across the business board, a poor supplier decision is always going to do damage.
-As such, you need to ask yourself the following to guarantee that your DRaaS is the best possible bet for your business operations:
+Choosing the right provider for your business is essential to getting the outcomes you want.
+While the service offered might bring benefits, a poor supplier decision will cause problems.
+As such, you need to ask yourself the following to guarantee that your DRaaS is the best possible bet for your business:

 - Does the service meet your recovery time objective (RTO) and Recovery Point Objective (RPO)?

 - Is data handled sensitively?